Specific Learning Difficulties

 Teachers are aware that all students have different learning styles, so make their lessons varied to suit a variety of learners.
 Dyslexic students can sometimes record their work in ways other than through writing text.

 We have invested in some dyslexia-friendly reading books (sometimes called ‘Hi-Lo’ books) which provides our readers with age-appropriate material at a level which suits them.
 Students can look out for these in the school library as they are identified with an 'X' on the spine.
 They are fully compatible with the Accelerated Reader programme.

-This year we continue to run ‘Nessy Reading and Spelling’ program in KS1 which is especially designed with the dyslexic student in mind.
+This year we continue to trial the Wordshark literacy program.
 We also offer a reading intervention called Expanded Rehearsal Technique (Y1-2) which aims to improve students’ fluency and accuracy.
-‘Attack Spelling’ will be launched this year with Y3/4 with a view to extending to Y5/6 if successful.

-Ingrid Tregoing, our SENCo runs workshops for parents with suspected dyslexic children to discuss and explore ways to effectively support the students.
+Ingrid Tregoing, our SENCo runs workshops for parents with suspected/diagnosed dyslexic children to discuss and explore ways to effectively support the students.
 She also attends training sessions to keep up to date with the latest research and methods which she cascades to staff.

 It may be possible that dyslexic students require Access Arrangements for the KS2 SATs.
 These can include extra time, a reader, a scribe, using a computer, using assistive software, using coloured paper etc. These arrangements are usually made by the Year 6 Team Leader, the SENCo and the Head Teacher in collaboration (see Exam Arrangements).